 Approximately 0.42 acres of the study area was classified as Perennial Ryegrass Field (Figure 4.4-1).
 This plant community was confined to a small area north of the Argo Ditch and was dominated by perennial rye-grass (Festuca perrenis) (Figure 4.4-4, Site Photographs, Perennial Ryegrass Field).
-This community corresponds to the Festuca perennis Semi-natural Stands (41.321.00), which does not have a global or state rarity ranking.28 This plant community may also be classified as Nonnative Grassland (42200).
-According to CDFW, only plant communities with a ranking of S1, S2, or S3 are considered to be a sensitive plant community, with a ranking of S1 being the most sensitive rank.
+This community corresponds to the Festuca perennis Semi-natural Stands (41.321.00), which does not have a global or state rarity ranking.28 This plant communities with a ranking of S1, S2, or S3 are considered to be a sensitive plant community, with a ranking of S1 being the most sensitive rank.
 A plant community with a rank higher than S3 is not considered a sensitive plant community.